ingig/code-narrator/docs/src/documentation/plugins/builders/UserDefined/UserDefinedBuilderHelper.ts.md

 public findFiles(patternString: string): DocumentationCache[]
 ```

-This method takes a pattern string as input and returns an array of `DocumentationCache` objects that match the given pattern.
-It searches for files in the specified directory and returns the matching files.
+This method takes a `patternString` and returns an array of `DocumentationCache` objects.
+It finds files based on the provided pattern string by splitting the string and getting the folder path.